Trending

 Q: What are the potential health effects of long-term exposure to Bluetooth radiation?

-A: “While current evidence suggests that the levels of radiation emitted by Bluetooth devices are relatively low, long-term exposure may still carry risks, particularly in vulnerable populations such as children and pregnant women.”
+A: “Although it is indicated that the emitted amount of radiation by the Bluetooth devices is relatively low, long term exposure could still be risky, especially among the vulnerable groups including children and pregnant women.”

 Safety Tips for Wireless Headphone Users.

-To mitigate potential health risks associated with wireless headphones, consider the following safety tips:
+To minimize the potential health dangers associated with the use of wireless headphones, users are encouraged to follow the safety tips below:

 Frequently Asked Questions.